bwsw/t-streams/docs/source/Ts-API-Consumer.rst

- "def getAgentName(): String", "Returns a name of a Consumer" "def getPartitions(): Set[Int]", "Returns a set of partitions" "def getCurrentOffset(partition: Int): Long", "Returns a read pointer position for the partition" "def getTransaction(partition: Int):Option[ConsumerTransaction]", "returns the next transaction according to a AbstractPolicy"
+ "def getAgentName(): String", "Returns a name of a Consumer" "def getPartitions(): Set[Int]", "Returns a set of partitions" "def getCurrentOffset(partition: Int): Long", "Returns a read pointer position for the partition" "def getTransaction(partition: Int):Option[ConsumerTransaction]", "Receives new transaction from the partition."
  "def getLastTransaction(partition: Int):Option[ConsumerTransaction]", "Returns the last available transaction for the partition"
  "def getTransactionsFromTo(partition: Int, from:Long, to: Long):ListBuffer[ConsumerTransaction]", "Returns transactions which reside between from and to for the partition"
  "def getTransactionById(partition: Int,transactionID: Long):Option[ConsumerTransaction]", "Returns a transaction by the transactionID for the partition"
  "def setStreamPartitionOffset(partition: Int,offset: Long): Unit", "Sets an offset to the one specified by the Offset for the partition"
- "def loadTransactionFromDB(partition: Int,transactionID: Long):Option[ConsumerTransaction]", "Loads a transaction info from the metadata store"
+ "def loadTransactionFromDB(partition: Int,transactionID: Long):Option[ConsumerTransaction]", "Update a transaction (if a transaction is not closed it will have total packets value -1)"
+ "def checkpoint(): Unit", "Save current offsets in metadata to read later from them (in case of system stop/failure)."
- "def checkpoint(): Unit", "Does a checkpoint for current read disposition" "def buildTransactionObject(partition: Int,transactionID: Long, state: TransactionStates,count: Int): Option[ConsumerTransaction]", "Allows to build Transaction without accessing DB"
+ "def buildTransactionObject(partition: Int,transactionID: Long, state: TransactionStates,count: Int): Option[ConsumerTransaction]", "Allows to build Transaction without accessing DB"
  "def getPartitions: Set[Int]", "Returns partitions" "def close(): Unit", ""